Sherry had a backyard full of plants in the place she grew up.

 Rain and Watering

 Basil is not tolerant to drought stress as its tissue is very tender.
 You can use overhead sprinklers or drip irrigation as you choose.
-Drip irrigation has an advantage that the foliage stays dry, so the plant is less likely to develop foliar diseases.
+Drip irrigation has the advantage in that the foliage stays dry, so the plant is less likely to develop foliar diseases.
 But if you are not a regular gardener, I would recommend using overhead sprinklers only.

 Basil prefers well-drained soil with good organic matter content and moisture.
-The pH of the soil should be between 4.3 to 8.2.
+The pH of the soil should be between 4.3 to 8.2 (from slightly acidic to weak basic).

 Best Times to Grow Basil

 It is important to wait before planting basil until the temperature is warm where you live.
 If you live in warm temperature zones, you can plant basil any time of the year.
 But if you live in the regions of cold temperatures, you must start planting basil indoors about three to four weeks before the last expected frost date and wait until the soil temperature reaches 60°F and the air stays above 50°F to plant basil seedlings in your garden.

 About a week or two before your planting date, put the basil plant outdoors for some time each day.
 For the first few days keep them in a partially shaded spot and gradually increase their outdoor time.
 This prepares the seedling to move outdoors full-time.
 This is called “hardening off.”

 Planting in a Pot: Starting Indoors